salesforcecli/plugin-orchestrator/messages/appframework.list.app.md

 # error.AuthenticationError.Actions

 - Use "sf org login web" to log in to the org again
-- Ensure that your user has the necessary permissions to access the AppFramework API
+- Ensure that your user has the necessary permissions to access the orchestration API
 - Check if your authentication token has expired
 - Verify the target org is correct and accessible